verus-lang/paper-sosp24-artifact/site/guide.md

 *This step refers to Set 1 - Claim B.*

+*Running this step will take roughly half an hour.*

 The automation scripts to produce the statistics in Figure 8 are in `macro-stats`.
 The scripts make no changes to the system outside of the repository, other than spawning containers. `run.sh` will run all the necessary experiments.